First-year Orientation

 This fee is collected at the time of registration via a secure online payment system.
 All major credit and debit cards are accepted.
 We cannot accept cash or checks.
 Note: Fees are evaluated annually and are subject to change from year-to-year.

 Orientation will begin around 9 a.m. and will end around dinner time.
 Students should plan to attend the entire program.
 Check-in will be immediately before the program.
-Check-in will take place in the University Student Commons (907 Floyd Ave.).
+Check-in will take place in Gladding Residence Center (711 W. Main St.).
 Parking is typically provided in the W. Main Street Parking Deck (located at 801 W. Main St.).

 Items all students should bring